-- example1.rb --

 other places, but those places don’t affect method definitions).

-For a method definition like def qux; end
+For a method definition like def qux; end, Ruby looks up

 the top of the scope and enters a method into that class’s method table.